 Alternative phylogenies: The phylogenies used for this study were built using two different backbone trees that differ in the age of some clades.
 As such the rate estimates that are inferred using the phylogenies could be different.
 To determine if this variation impacted our results, we fit our full eight parameter model to both sets of phylogenies.
 As expected, we inferred slightly different rates depending on which posterior distribution we used.
-Rates were on average lower when using the posterior sampled based on the Rainford backbone than when using the posterior sampled based on the Misof backbone.
+Rates were on average lower when using the posterior sampled based on the Rainford (2014) backbone than when using the posterior sampled based on the Misof (2014) backbone.
 To investigate the impact this has on our inference we calculated the ΔR statistic for the rate of fissions, fusions, and polyploidy comparing holocentric and monocentric species.
 We found that the ΔR statistics had nearly identical distributions (supplemental figure 1).
 Based on this finding for the remainder of the paper we present results based on our analysis of the Misof tree.

-Monocentric and Holocentric Rates: Rates of chromosome evolution were estimated from the two insect trees with 599 genera.
+Monocentric and Holocentric Rates: Rates of chromosome number evolution were estimated from the two sets of posterior distributions with 599 genera each.
 The eight parameters discussed in the methods were included in our model.
 These parameters included fusion, fission, polyploidy, and the transitions between monocentric and holocentric chromosomes.
-Overall, the data had a low variability in the posterior distribution generated by the MCMC (Figure 2).
+Overall, the data had low variability in the posterior distribution generated by the MCMC (Figure 2).
 The rates were subtracted from one another to create the differences in rate parameters and graphed in Figure 2.
 The differences in rates of fusions (descending), fissions(ascending), and polyploidy did not show a difference between monocentric and holocentric chromosomes because all differences in the rates overlapped with zero (Figure 2).
 This indicates that there are no significant differences among rates of chromosome number evolution based on the type of chromosome.

-Orders Rates: Rates of chromosome number were tested for each of the 10 orders.
+Orders Rates: Rates of chromosome number were tested for each of the 10 investigated orders.
 Three orders have holocentric chromosomes (Hemiptera, Lepidoptera, Odonata), while the other 7 have monocentric chromosomes (Blattodea, Coleoptera, Diptera, Hymenoptera, Isoptera, Neuroptera, and Phasmatodea).
 Our analysis of the data described with ascending (fissions) and descending (fusions) rates of chromosome number evolution alone showed a large variability between orders, with Phasmatodea and Lepidoptera having the largest variance (Figure 3a).
 Despite this variability, there is no pattern in chromosome number evolution associated with monocentric or holocentric orders.
-This indicates differences among orders, but no relationship between holocentricity and rates of chromosome number evolution.
+This indicates differences in rates of change among orders, however these differences are not attributed to holocentricity.

 With the addition of polyploidy into the model, the variance among rates of chromosome number evolution is reduced among the orders (Figure 3b).
 Despite this, the descending rate was higher in Blattodea, Isoptera, and Phasmatodea.
 This increase in rates is representative of some, but not all monocentric orders.
 The order Lepidoptera shows a decrease in ascending and descending rates of chromosome number evolution with the addition of polyploidy into the model.
 This is most likely driven by the large variation in chromosome number associated with the order.